 This post is related to COVID-19.
 For more, visit our COVID-19 Resource Center for Employers.

-Here are some of the ways we expect COVID-19 to impact the care of injured workers who are currently being treated, how we plan to respond, and our recommendations for employers and patients.
+Here are some of the ways COVID-19 has impacted the care of injured workers who are currently being treated, how we’re responding, and our recommendations for employers and patients.

 Patients recovering from surgical procedures